 DREAMING SKINS 2018

-Hessian, feathers, wool, silk, wax, plant dyes, indigo, metal and rope
+Hessian, feathers, wool, silk, wax, plant dyes, indigo, metal scale and rope

-Objects developed in response to residency ‘ I carry you in my eyes’ with Kestle Barton in 2016.
-These objects embody some of the myths that came up throughout the exchange with a group of Syrian refugee families.
-The blue skin is a response to the myth of the seven Syrian women as ‘the seven swans’ whom arrived during a performative washing ceremony of the portal – another object which was made as part of the same project.
+Made through laborious stitching, natural dye processes and with domestic materiality the pieces were developed in response to residency ‘ I carry you in my eyes’ with Kestle Barton.
+These objects embody some of the myths that emerged throughout the exchange with a group of Syrian refugee families and Cornish Crafts people.
+The blue dreaming skin is a response to the myth and vision of the Syrian women becoming the ‘the seven swans’.
 The red skin is a response to ideas of ‘blood wisdom’ which connects to the feminine principle and all women as ‘mothers’ in intuitive exchange.